Home » Recipes » Appetizers & Snacks » Baked BBQ Honey Wings

 Chicken wings lined up on a wire rack over a baking sheet

-How to Make Baked Honey BBQ Chicken Wings
+How to Make Baked BBQ Chicken Wings

-• Season to Taste: Feel free to fine-tune your sauce and spice rub to suit your tastes.
+• Season to taste.
+Feel free to fine-tune your sauce and spice rub to suit your tastes.
 If you’d like to crank up the heat without changing the sauce, add chili powder to the spice blend.

 • Use Tongs to Handle Your Wings: It’s best to avoid touching things that just came out of a hot oven.
 That’s where the tongs come in.
 They’re also useful when you’re tossing the wings with the sauce.